Is cell segregation like oil and water: asymptotic versus transitory regime: Introduction

-In contrast to fluid segregation, not only one but a variety of agent-based models have been used to simulate the segregation of biological cells~\cite{ZhaThoSwaShiGla2011,MehVic2014,OsbFlePitMaiGav2017}, since there is a variety of cell-based mechanisms, such as active cells or cell interaction mechanisms beside adhesion, which have potential influence on the segregation and need to be studied.
-While algebraic scalings of the segregation indices over time can be observed in most of these models, the corresponding exponents vary over a wide range of $1/40 - 1/3$, depending on which segregation mechanisms are incorporated and which models are used~\cite{BelThoBruAlmCha2008, NakIsh2011, BeaBru2011, StrJuuBauKabDuk2014}.
+In contrast to fluid segregation, not only one but a variety of agent-based models have been used to simulate the segregation of biological cells~\cite{ZhaThoSwaShiGla2011,MehVic2013,OsbFlePitMaiGav2017}, since there is a variety of cell-based mechanisms, such as active cells or cell interaction mechanisms beside adhesion, which have potential influence on the segregation and need to be studied.
+While algebraic scalings of the segregation indices over time can be observed in most of these models, the corresponding exponents vary over a wide range of $1/40 - 1/3$, see overview \tabref{scaling_summary}, depending on which segregation mechanisms are incorporated and which models are used~\cite{BelThoBruAlmCha2008, NakIsh2011, BeaBru2011, StrJuuBauKabDuk2014,Dur2021,Kab2012}.
 One of the earliest attempts of simulating cell segregation is the Cellular-Potts-Model (CPM) of Glazier and Graner~\cite{GlaGra1992, GlaGra1993}, in which segregation results from differential adhesion.
-While the observed segregation indices display a logarithmic decay, successive studies concluded that the segregation indices actually follow a logarithmic decay only initially and settle to an algebraic one for longer times~\cite{NakIsh2011,BelThoBruAlmCha2008,BeaBru2011}.
+While the observed segregation indices display a logarithmic decay, successive studies concluded that the segregation indices actually follow a logarithmic decay only initially and settle to an algebraic one for longer times~\cite{NakIsh2011,BelThoBruAlmCha2008,BeaBru2011,BeaAlmBru2017,Kra2020,Dur2021}.
 Nakajima and Ishihara~\cite{NakIsh2011} used the CPM to study the effects of even and uneven cell type ratios on the segregation process.
 They found the exponent of the algebraic scaling to decrease for increasingly asymmetric mixtures of cells, with exponents ranging from $1/3$ for a $50/50$ ratio down to $1/4$ for a $90/10$ ratio.
 In any case, they observed the average cluster diameter to be inverse-proportional to the segregation indices.
 Belmonte et al.~\cite{BelThoBruAlmCha2008} modeled segregation by a self-propelled particle model with velocity alignment to study the influence of collective motion.
 They also observed algebraic scaling with an exponent of maximal $0.18$ concluding that even weak collective motion accelerates cell segregation.
+Beatrici et al.~\cite{BeaAlmBru2017} used an active particle approach to compare the segregation behavior under different cellular interaction mechanisms including that of the DAH but comprising also related principles with and without collective motion.
+They measured the average cluster size, which showed an algebraic decay with exponents ranging from $1/2$, without collective motion, to $1$, with strong collective motion.
+The latter corresponds to exponents between $1/4$ and $1/2$ for the average cluster diameter.
 Beatrici and Brunnet~\cite{BeaBru2011} studied a specific particle system incorporating velocity differences between cell types, the boids model, and concluded that velocity differences are sufficient to generate algebraic segregation even without collective motion.
-Depending on the chosen velocities and cell ratios between fast and slow cell types, they observe both logarithmic and algebraic scaling, the latter with exponents ranging from $0.18$ to $0.22$.
+Depending on the chosen velocities and cell ratios between fast and slow cell types, they observed both logarithmic and algebraic scaling, the latter with exponents around $1/5$, ranging from $0.18$ to $0.22$.
 The latter finding is supported by a study of Strandkvist et al.~\cite{StrJuuBauKabDuk2014} who found an algebraic scaling with exponents ranging from $0.025$ to $0.17$ with a particle system incorporating velocity differences between cell types.
+Krajnc~\cite{Kra2020} used a vertex model to demonstrate that differential fluctuations can efficiently sort cells.
+He measured the segregation indices over time, which showed a maximal algebraic decay with exponent of $1/4$.
+Durand~\cite{Dur2021} used a CPM with modified update algorithm, which allows for simulation of larger number of cells over longer times while preserving cell connectivity.
+He observed an asymptotic algebraic decay with an exponent of $1/4$ and concluded that the previously reported scaling with exponent $1/3$ is only transitory.
+He further found the asymptotic scaling to be independent of cell type ratio and boundary conditions.